davidwisch/physicscode/site/examples/basic_arrays.markdown

 {% endhighlight %}

 <a name="fortran-multi"></a>
-### Multidimentional Arrays
+### Multidimensional Arrays

-In Fortan, multidimentional arrays function virtually identically to one-dimentional ones.
+In Fortan, multidimensional arrays function virtually identically to one-dimensional ones.
 They follow the same rules, and similar declaration syntax.

-Here is an example of a multidimentional array in Fortran:
+Here is an example of a dimensional array in Fortran:

 {% highlight fortran %}
 {% file fortran/basic_arrays_multi.f95 %}